Rock and Root Rating: 3

 The local mountain biking community has been instrumental in building an amazing network of single track trail through the Green Hills and Conway town conservation land.
 Here is our attempt to get you to some of the trailheads:

-A. Just follow that road.
+A. Just follow that road straight across the power lines.
 It’s a snowmobile trail and goes on for miles and miles and is great for running all year round.
 This is the NH Corridor 19 snowmobile trail and is quite runnable all winter long once the groomers have been out.
 Just keep in mind during the winter, this is someone else’s trail and you’re taking advantage of it.
 So show the snowmobilers some respect and consider making a donation to one of the many snowmobile clubs in the area.
 It’s their volunteers that keep this thing open.

-C. Following the road in item A around to the right for about 10 meters, look to your left for a piece of single track that heads up into the woods.
+C. If you go straight on the road, just before the gate across the trail look to your left for a piece of single track that heads up into the woods.
 That is the beginning of a bunch of unmarked single track trail that goes one for quite a while.
 There is a lot of choices of crossing trails in there but the rule of thumb is, head downhill the sidehill to get back to the power lines, head up the hill to the get to the ridge.
 This would also be another out and back and is nicely shaded.

-D. Continue past the single track mentioned in item C for another 1/4 mile or so and you will see the ruins from the old Redstone Quarry.
+D. Continue past the gate for another 1/4 mile or so and you will see the ruins from the old Redstone Quarry.
 In the middle of the ruins on your left just past the old tool storage area is some single track that goes through the quarry lathe buildings and up to the top of the quarry.
 Amazing piece of history and some great single track that continues all the way over to the Middle Mountain trail.

 Thompson Road entrance: Take Artist’s Falls Rd. from Rt.
 16/302 in North Conway and cross the North-South Rd.
 Take a right onto Thompson Rd. and park at the trailhead for the Puddin Pond Loop on the right.